 Individuals who perform the same types of tasks over and over again are at a high risk for development of repetitive motion injuries like carpal tunnel.
 This can happen on a factory assembly line, in an office, in a restaurant, or in numerous other positions.
 When the tasks required of your job require repetitive motion like this, you may suffer health and financial loss from it.
 This is when it is important to file a work injury claim.

-Who Is Most Likely to Suffer from Repetitive Motion Injuries?
+Who Is Most Likely to Suffer from Repetitive Motion Injuries in the Workplace?

 The increased use of computers in the workplace has increased the number of repetitive motion injuries suffered.
 Consider these examples of common claims for these types of injuries: